Polish Catholic Mission: History

-As it turned out, during the Second World War, the mission had its hands full.
-After the war, the pastoral task extended to almost 200,000 displaced people - mainly soldiers.
-Fortunately, among them were also 120 Military chaplains and priests.
+After the Second World War there were almost 200,000 discussed Poles - mainly soldiers, among them 120 Military chaplains and priests.
 In 1948, following a visit to Poland the previous year for talks with cardinal Hlond, and after consulting with the Catholic episcopate of England and Wales, Cardinal Griffin nominated the rector of the Polish Catholic Mission, rev. Staniszewski as Vicar delegate for civilian Poles in England and Wales, with the powers of an Ordinariate.
-Around this time Archbishop Hlond had nominated Bishop Józef Gawlina, also a Divisional general and based in Rome, to be responsible overall for the Polish diaspora.
-Between them, this enabled the then rector in England to engage priests and organize regular pastoral care across 18 dioceses in England and Wales.
-At the same time, a polish Catholic press came into being, including titles, like: Gazeta Niedzielna, Życie, Czyn Katolicki, Sodalis Marianus and Marianum w służbie.
-In time, two secondary boarding schools were opened: "Holy Family of Nazareth Convent School" for girls in Pitsford, Northamptonshire (1947-1984) run by the Sisters of Congregation of the Holy Family of Nazareth, and "Divine Mercy College" for boys in Fawley Court (1953-1986), near Henley-on-Thames, run by the Marian Fathers.
+Around this time Hlond had nominated Bishop Józef Gawlina, also a Divisional general and based in Rome, to be responsible overall for the Polish diaspora.

-On the pastoral front, the temporary Polish parish hosted in Central London by the fathers of Brompton Oratory was able to be moved westward in 1962 to the newly acquired building from the vacating Scottish Presbyterians.
+The temporary Polish parish hosted in Central London by the fathers of Brompton Oratory was able to be moved westward in 1962 to the newly acquired building from the vacating Scottish Presbyterians.
 It became St Andrew Bobola church in Shepherd's Bush, the second Polish owned church in London since 1930.
-The Mission was boosted by the integration of male religious orders, the Polish Jesuits in Willesden north-west London, the Marian fathers in Ealing and Fawley, and the Society of Christ Fathers, dedicated to minister to the Polish diaspora abroad who run a parish in Putney.
+The Mission was boosted by the integration of male religious orders, the Polish Jesuits in Willesden northwest London, the Marian fathers in Ealing and Fawley, and the Society of Christ Fathers, to deal with the Polish diaspora abroad who run a parish in Putney.

-In the next period, the Polish Catholic Mission had taken possession of 30 church buildings, 12 chapels, 39 parsonages and 55 parish halls.
-In the 1980s, Poles in Britain expanded due to a wave of migration following the imposition of Martial law in Poland in 1981.